chadkluck/serverless-webservice-template-for-pipeline-atlantis/README.md

-# Demo Template Web Service
+# Serverless Webservice Template for Pipeline Atlantis

 A Web Service template for a serverless Node.js application using AWS Lambda and API Gateway that provides access to external remote api endpoints, caching using AWS DynamoDb, and S3, and stored secrets utilizing SSM Parameter Store.